3podi/synth_fr/README.md

 * `--parquet_dir`: Directory containing your raw Parquet dataset files.
 * `--strings_path`: Path to the pickled definitions (required for extracting keywords).
 * `--random_extraction`: Optional.
 If set, 50% of entries use extracted keywords, 50% use definitions provided with the input text.

+If `--random_extraction` is used, every input should have a 'definitions' column which represent the keywords to use.

 #### Output